rebeccabernie/MobileApps3Project/README.md

 The game is time based - for every second you last without hitting a cloud, you'll gain two points.

 ### Learning Curve
 I had never worked with Unity before, but wanted to try developing a simple, fun game.
 I found Unity was very finicky at times and it took a while to get used to, but ultimately was enjoyable to play around with.
 There were many useful tutorials online, as well as many forums and good documentation.
-I tried various cloud storage functions from Azure, but found it very difficult to incorporate in the app.  [ Still workin on it, will update later ]
+I tried various cloud storage functions from Azure, but found it very difficult to incorporate in the app.
+There is a degree of data storage within the app in that the user's personal high score is saved, but no cloud storage as of yet.